uniment/Objects.jl/README.md

 # Objects.jl

-Static, Mutable, and Dynamic Objects with Prototype Inheritance and Method Membership
+Static, Mutable, and Dynamic Objects with Prototype Inheritance and Method Membership for Julia

 Play with it and see what you think.
 Prototype inheritance is fun!